COGS108/Projects/FinalProject_Guidelines.md

 Each group will submit one Google Form Survey reviewing a project from a previous quarter.
 This will give you a sense of what we're expecting from the project and will give you all a chance to determine what components make for a strong project and where you would have improved the project, so that you can implement these improvements in your project.

-You will select one project from a previous iteration of the course (it can be at random!): [Spring 2017](https://github.com/COGS108/FinalProjects-Sp17), [Winter 2018](https://github.com/COGS108/FinalProjects-Wi18), [Spring 2019](https://github.com/COGS108/FinalProjects-Sp19), [Fall 2019](https://github.com/COGS108/FinalProjects-Fa19), [Winter 2020](https://github.com/COGS108/FinalProjects-Wi20), [Spring 2020](https://github.com/COGS108/FinalProjects-Sp20) or [Fall 2020](https://github.com/COGS108/FinalProjects-Fa20).
+You will be assigned a project from a previous iteration of the course to review as a group.

 ### Project Proposal

 The Project Proposal is completed as a group.
-The Proposal template can be found [here](https://github.com/COGS108/Projects/blob/master/ProjectProposal_groupXXX.ipynb).
 Your proposal must include the following sections:

 **NAMES**: Be sure to include each member’s name